deepakkum21/Docker/README.md

 2. `Named volume`(managed by docker):-

    - **it can be created at the time of running the container.
 It is not meant to be accessed by normal user.
 The data survives the container shutdown.
-It is not attached to a particular conatiner**
+It is not attached to a particular container**
    - `docker run -d -p 3000:80 --rm --name containerName -v volumeName:pathOfFolderToBeStored imageId_or_name`
    - path is unknown
    - can be shared across containers